 What is a Quantity Surveyor?
 Key Roles in Cost Management

-Construction projects are notorious for going over budget.
-In fact, studies show that poor cost management is one of the leading reasons why projects exceed their planned expenses.
+Studies show that poor cost management is one of the leading reasons why projects exceed their planned expenses.
 This not only impacts the profitability of the project but also causes delays and compromises the quality of the final product.
 That’s where Quantity Surveyors (QS) step in.
-They are the financial gatekeepers of construction projects, ensuring that every dollar is accounted for and wisely spent.
-But what does that mean in practice?

 TL;DR